alipolat-js/TMDB-Movies-App/README.md

 Please use GitHub issues and Pull Requests for Contributing._

 ## Licence
 _No license.
-You can forj the project and use it as you wish.
+You can fork the project and use it as you wish.
 Good luck everyone_

 **_Designed & developed by Ali Polat in October 2021._**